-Tips For Setting Weight Loss Goals For Women
+4 Tips For Setting Attainable Weight Loss Goals

 It's hard to start working out and eating healthier without jumping in a head first.
-A lot of people start their weight loss journey and weight loss goals with a New Year's resolution or a disheartening trip to the doctor, which leaves them wanting to push harder than they've ever pushed.
+Many people start their weight loss journey and weight loss goals with a New Year's resolution or a disheartening trip to the doctor, which leaves them wanting to push harder than they've ever pushed.